MicrosoftDocs/azure-docs-powershell/azurermps-6.13.0/AzureRM.Sql/Set-AzureRmSqlServerActiveDirectoryAdministrator.md

 ```

 ### -DisplayName
-Specifies the display name of the Azure AD administrator that this cmdlet provisions.
+Specifies the display name of the Microsoft Entra administrator that this cmdlet provisions.

 ```yaml
 Type: System.String